10 Best Payment Gateways in Singapore: Fees Compared [2026] 2026

 This hands-on approach puts you in control.
 You can create rules that flag transactions based on IP location, multiple failed payment attempts from the same card, or unusually large order sizes.
 This empowers you to protect your business without manually reviewing every single order.

-Exploring Singapore’s payment gateway options often raises a few common questions for business owners.
-Let’s answer them to help you make a clearer decision.
+Exploring Singapore’s payment gateway options often raises common questions.
+Let’s answer them.

 Not always.
-Many of today’s leading providers, like Stripe and PayPal, operate as payment aggregators.
-This means they use their own master merchant account and set up your business as a sub-merchant.
+Most modern providers like Stripe, PayPal, and HitPay operate as payment aggregators.
+They use their own master merchant account and set up your business as a sub-merchant, so you can start accepting payments within minutes.

-However, if you are processing a very high volume of sales, it might be beneficial to obtain a dedicated merchant account directly from a bank.
-When paired with a gateway, this can sometimes provide more competitive transaction rates.
+If you are processing very high volumes (above S$100,000/month), obtaining a dedicated merchant account directly from a bank can sometimes provide more competitive transaction rates.

-Nearly every serious gateway in the Singapore market has integrated PayNow, as it has become an essential local payment method.
-The “best” one depends on your business setup.
+Nearly every serious gateway in Singapore has integrated PayNow.
+The “best” one depends on your business setup:

-A shorter settlement time means you get your working capital back faster, allowing you to pay suppliers or reinvest in new stock without delay.
+A shorter settlement time means you get your working capital back faster, allowing you to pay suppliers or restock inventory without delay.
 Always get the payout schedule in writing before you commit.

 Automate & Scale Your Online Business with OneCart